kdeldycke/click-extra/docs/parameters.md

 Click Extra provides a ready-to-use `--show-params` option, which is enabled by default.

 It produces a comprehensive table of your CLI parameters, normalized IDs, types and corresponding environment variables.
-And because it dynamiccaly print their default value, actual value and its source, it is a pratical tool for users to introspect and debug the parameters of a CLI.
+And because it dynamiccaly print their default value, actual value and its source, it is a practical tool for users to introspect and debug the parameters of a CLI.

 See how the default `@extra_command` decorator come with the default `--show-params` option and the result of its use: